zigster64/datastar.http.zig/README.md

 Using http.zig :

-- example_1  shows using the DataStar API using basic SDK handlers
+- example_1  shows using the Datastar API using basic SDK handlers
 - example_2  shows an example multi-user auction site for cats with realtime updates using pub/sub
 - example_22 Same cat auction as above, but with per-user preferences, all handled on the backend only